 Ryan attended the University of Connecticut for his Bachelor's in English and University of New Haven for his Master's in Elementary Education.
 While Ryan was completing his degree, he worked with children in various programs from skiing programs to tutoring.
 Upon completion of his Master's degree, Ryan worked as an intern in Orange elementary schools.
 After completing his teaching certification, Ryan currently is a teacher at Nathan Hale School teaching fifth and sixth grade writing for two years.

 While Ryan is passionate about teaching, he is excited to begin a new experience as the Day Camp Director for Camp Laurelwood.
 “Students learn a lot throughout the school year and need some time to relax.
 Camp puts the emphasis back on fun and helps create memorable experiences for children of all ages.”

 Marcie Steinberg - Girls' Head Counselor

 Marcie is excited to return to Laurelwood for her 11th summer.
 Marcie began her Laurelwood experience as a camper were she spent seven amazing summers.
 Marcie resides in Cheshire, Connecticut home of the Rams with her husband Greg, daughter Amanda, and son Jake.
 Her husband also attended Laurelwood as a camper where he was known as Greg "Tiny" Steinberg.
-Marcie has been teaching Hebrew School at Temple Beth Sholom in Hamden for more than 15 years, tutoring teenagers for their Bar/Bat Mitzvahs, and teaching Pre-school.
+Marcie has been teaching Hebrew School at Temple Beth Sholom in Hamden for more than 16 years, tutoring teenagers for their Bar/Bat Mitzvahs, and teaching Pre-school.
 When Marcie is not working she enjoys spending time with her family, exercising, and reading.
-Marcie is looking forward to creating a fun filled summer with terrific programs for all of our campers and staff.
+Marcie is looking forward to a fun filled summer for all of our campers and staff.